yeatszhang/poi.js.org/docs/README.md

 Check out the [built-in template](https://github.com/yeatszhang/poi/blob/master/packages/poi/lib/index.ejs) file we use, the template supports the [lodash.template](https://lodash.com/docs/4.17.4#template) syntax by default.
 To disable generating html file, you can set `html` to `false`.

-The options for html-webpack-plugin are available in template file as `htmlWebpackPlugin.options` and you can use `htmlWebpackPlugin.options.pkg` to access the data of `package.json`.
+The options for html-webpack-plugin are available in template file as `htmlWebpackPlugin.options` and you can use `htmlWebpackPlugin.options.pkg` to access the data of `package.json`. `webpackConfig.output.publicPath` is webpack public url.

 ### Custom output filename